 Lee Lodge also has an upcoming public art commission for the new TRAX station in Salt Lake City that will be completed next year and has an upcoming solo show at UMOCA scheduled for August 2021.
 She is currently collaborating with the multidisciplinary artists group ‘Living Marks’.
 The group recently performed with the Kenneth Burdett School of the Deaf and at the Art + Change conference at the University of Rochester, and she hopes to incorporate their collaboration into her residency and the the Modern West community.

-Modern West is pleased to introduce Meggan Waltman as our artist in residence from June 1 through August 31, 2021.
-An opening to celebrate the body of works created during the residency will be held August 20, 2021 from 6-8pm.
+Modern West is pleased to introduce Adam Terry as our next artist in residence from October 1 through December 23, 2021.
+An opening to celebrate the body of works created during the residency will be held Dec 5, 2021 from 6-8pm.
 All are invited to attend.